 Longwicke Farm was leased to Robert Page along with Highams Farm in 1878 (ERO A8512).

 Called Longwicke Farm on 1906 sales brochure.

-By the late 1900s the farm had been unused and derelict for 40 years, and was purchased by Maldon Crystal Salt Company, who built a new sea-salt processing facility on the old farmyard which opened in 2006.
-The old farmhouse was also completely rebuilt and in 2006 opened as the Longwick Farm B&B ...
+By the late 1900s the farm had been unused and derelict for 40 years, and was purchased by Maldon Crystal Salt Company, who built a new sea salt processing facility in the old farmyard which opened in 2006...

 Little London Farm

 In the 1940s Jack Cohen founder TESCO purchased Little London Farm as a second home...

 While staying at Little London Farm Cohen created and very successfully developed Goldhanger Fruit Farms which was actually a fruit and vegetable canning factory in the centre of nearby Tolleshunt Major.